OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Abstract

 \section{Abstract}

-We present \textsc{OmniMol}, a state-of-the-art transformer-based small molecule machine-learned interatomic potential (MLIP). \textsc{OmniMol} is built by adapting \textsc{Omnilearned}, a foundation model for particle jets found in high-energy physics (HEP) experiments such as at the Large Hadron Collider (LHC). \textsc{Omnilearned} is built with a Point–Edge–Transformer (PET) and pre-trained using a diverse set of one billion particle jets.
+We present \textsc{OmniMol}, a state-of-the-art all-to-all transformer-based small molecule machine-learned interatomic potential (MLIP). \textsc{OmniMol} is built by adapting \textsc{Omnilearned}, a foundation model for particle jets found in high-energy physics (HEP) experiments such as at the Large Hadron Collider (LHC). \textsc{Omnilearned} is built with a Point–Edge–Transformer (PET) and pre-trained using a diverse set of one billion particle jets.
 It includes an interaction-matrix attention bias that injects pairwise sub-nuclear (HEP) or atomic (molecular-dynamics) physics directly into the transformer’s attention logits, steering the network toward physically meaningful neighborhoods without sacrificing expressivity.
 We demonstrate \textsc{OmniMol} using the oMol dataset and find excellent performance even with relatively few examples for fine-tuning.
+Further, due to architectural transfer from \textsc{Omnilearned}, we demonstrate uniquely fast inference.
 This study lays the foundation for building interdisciplinary connections given datasets represented as collections of point clouds.